 The SEND Code of Practice puts children and their families at the centre of all processes and practices, including decision-making.
 The child's 'voice' (whether verbal, or interpreted through behaviours) should be at the centre of and inform all practice; listening to the child (and their parents or carers) and acting on this basis is crucial.
+For example, for a child who loves dinosaurs, have a dinosaur on their coat peg to encourage following routines, and use dinosaurs in play to encourage cooperation and language development.
 There are many resources available online to help you develop person-centred practice.